tdunn891/aeropress-hub/README.md

 404 Error Page

-- When an incorrect url is entered, 404 Page is displayed with image
+- When an incorrect URL is entered, 404 Page is displayed with image
 - Return home button takes user back to Brew Browser page
 - Navigation buttons function